 Monetizing an app can appear to be extremely daunting initially.
 You need to decide whether you want a freemium model or a subscription model, or you want to pick in-app advertising to monetize your mobile app.
 On the plus side, each of these models can be mixed and matched in ways that you deem best.
 Make sure that you start thinking about monetization early in the development process.
 You can use sites like AppAnnie and AppTrace to look at apps in your genre and understand how the most popular and downloaded apps are monetizing.

-Your app can be very well designed and mobile user friendly, but once you launch it then you pit it against a sea of competitors.
+Your app can be very well designed and mobile user-friendly, but once you launch it then you pit it against a sea of competitors.
 Without a comprehensive plan to increase your app’s visibility, you run the risk of losing your app in the mobile universe entirely.
-But as you begin creating your app marketing plan, define your audience, your target region and expected results.
-Your app should address specific issues that affect your users, and you should keep those points in mind while marketing the app. then design your app to address those issues.
+But as you begin creating your app marketing plan, define your audience, your target region, and expected results.
+Your app should address specific issues that affect your users, and you should keep those points in mind while marketing the app. and then design your app to address those issues.
 Tools like Google Trends and Xyologic can help you identify trends and user demand.
-To begin with, set a goal that your app should gain featured status in Android and iOS application store.
+To begin with, set a goal that your app should gain featured status in the Android and iOS application stores.

 Doing Your Own Testing:

 If you are doing your own beta testing for your app, chances are you’ve been burned by the result.
-Professional beta testersgive you valuable outside perspective that will help to catch issues with your app.
+Professional beta testers give you a valuable outside perspective that will help to catch issues with your app.
 Testing does not simply mean identifying bugs.
 It also includes testing the usability of your app and infusing it with user-friendly features.
 As an example, your in-app purchases may not be evident enough, or maybe the ads displayed in the app are interfering with the entire user experience.
 There are several app analytics tools such as Flurry and Universal Analytics. that let you see how your testers are using the app.
-Flurry will also let you make data driven decisions on design, content, and user experience.
-The more external beta testers you can have test your app, the more ready your app will be for the real world.
+Flurry will also let you make data-driven decisions on design, content, and user experience.
+The more external beta testers you can have tested your app, the more ready your app will be for the real world.

 Not Including Analytics:

 Developing and monetizing your mobile app is not a simple task and requires dedicated effort and careful planning.
-You have to be in tune with changing user demands so that your app is future proof.
+You have to be in tune with changing user demands so that your app is future-proof.
 However, if you can get it right, then a responsive and interactive app will attract web traffic like flies to honey.
 Avoiding mobile app development mistakes discussed here will help you get better business and deliver a better customer experience.
-Taking the help of a professional mobile application development and design service provider can definitely provide the expert assistance required to ensure that a high quality mobile app is produced.
+Taking the help of professional mobile application development and design service provider can definitely provide the expert assistance required to ensure that a high-quality mobile app is produced.